patRyserWelch8/movies_architecture/README.md

 This type integrations would be completed through REST-API call and potentially other methods of integrating the user interaction to the back-end.
 The class _communicate_ aims at capturing remotetly data as well as through the user interaction.

+# Data consumption

+The data consumption that the data is likely to be consumed.
+Rather than bringing the computation to the data - as demonstrated in (SAFEST)[https://www.longdom.org/open-access-pdfs/safest-a-safeguarding-analytical-framework-for-decentralised-sensitive-data.pdf] and (DataShield)[https://www.datashield.org/], we adopt a Extract-Transform-Load approach.